funfunchen/Data_Sets_Problem_Solutions/README.md

 # Data Sets & Problem Solutions

 The most important thing I've learned when following a CS course is to **keep your feet wet**.

-Listening, thinking, coding, coding...
+Listening, reading, thinking, coding, coding...
 ```
 while (life = true):
     coding